UPDATED FEB 6, 2020

 There's nothing better than a refreshing, fruit- and veggie-filled juice, and there are plenty of spots across DC slinging creative, flavorful concoctions.
-Luckily, we've kept tabs on all the best ones —here are the best spots to get your juice fix in the District.
+Luckily, we've kept tabs on all the top spots — here are the best places to get your juice fix in the District.

 We’ve been eyeballing this go-to joint in Arlington for years and threw a round of applause when the local favorite crossed the river into the District proper.
 That's right, you now can grab their iconic smoothies and smoothie bowls around Georgetown, GW, and in Union Market.
 And with the list of locations growing, so has their menu.
 While they’ve dabbled in a few solid snacks and on-the-go meals, they've stuck to what made us fall in love in the first place: raw, organic, plant-based blends.

-Tucked inside Palmer Alley, in the heart of Dupont Circle, around Virginia, and popping up at local farmers markets, we just can’t get enough of Fruitive’s concoctions and ever-changing menu.
+With locations popping up all over town, we just can’t get enough of Fruitive’s concoctions and ever-changing menu.
 With juices that rotate with the season and blends that may as well be liquid dessert (Cacao Pow, Coconut Colada, and Peaches & Greens — to name a few), this healthy haven offers make staying on top of your game a cinch.
 Stop by one of their stores and order up a fresh juice drink or go all-in with a quick cleanse — arguably, the tastiest around!

 This gem is only in four cities, so DC is lucky to be home to more than one location.
-Even better, along with their healthy eats, they offer menu of delightful shakes (read: smoothies), most of which can be made vegan.
-While we love the taste of their creative blends, we also love that their quirky names.
+Even better, along with their healthy eats, they offer a menu of delightful shakes, most of which can be made vegan.
+While we love the taste of their creative blends, we also love their quirky names.
 Enter: Jokes Acai’d, HI-5, and Big Date.
 Not only that, but Protein Bar is transparent about where their ingredients are sourced.
 They’re all about being “nutritionally relevant” and this rings true throughout their menu.

 Two former Wall Streeters understood what so many of us Type-A Washingtonians learn the hard way: health is a lifestyle.
-One of the very first to enter the DC juice scene, JRINK (now with multiple locations all over the city) has been our go-to spot for years.
+One of the very first to enter the DC juice scene, JRINK (now with multiple locations all over the city) has been a go-to spot for years.
 If you’re in need of a pick-me-up, quick detox, or hangover cure, try their Black Magic or Fireball (we know it sounds intense, but you'll thank us later).
-Or, if you’re craving an indulgence but want to do your body a favor, reach for the Build Me Up 1 with raw almonds, cinnamon, vanilla, and date or the Cheer Me Up 2 with cold brew coffee, raw almonds and cashews, cacao, vanilla bean, dates, and filtered water.
+Or, if you’re craving an indulgence but want to do your body a favor, reach for the Cheer Me Up 2 with cold brew coffee, raw almonds and cashews, cacao, vanilla bean, dates, and filtered water.

-On the list of roughly 297 new spots that have sprung up in Navy Yard, we have the neighborhood’s first juicery.
-The Charlottesville company chose DC for its fourth storefront, and for that, we’re eternally grateful.
+On the lengthy list of new spots that have sprung up in Navy Yard, we have the neighborhood’s first juicery.
+This Charlottesville company chose DC for its fourth storefront, and for that, we’re eternally grateful.
 Those of you crushin’ a workout at Yards Park will love the menu of cold-pressed juice, milks, and smoothies.
 We quickly fell for the Strawberry Shake (a clean combo of almonds, dates, strawberries, and pink salt) and the Rinse & Recharge (pineapple with a kick of cayenne).